margarita2104/margarita2104/README.md

 - **Ruby:** I'm currently learning Ruby with [Ruby Monstas Zurich](https://www.rubymonstas.ch/).
 It's been a fantastic journey into the world of Ruby programming, and I'm excited to continue building my skills.
 - **Web Design:** I'm also enhancing my web design skills through a course on Udemy.

+## 🔨 Projects I'm Currently Working On

+- **[Atomic Quest:](https://margarita2104.github.io/atomic-quest/)** A DnD-based game set in a world of cyber-socialism.
+Become a warrior of justice, battle legendary monsters, navigate party intrigues, and explore vast worlds.
+Your choices shape the story, guided by the Leader of the Cybernetic Proletariat Revolution and your luck.
+Experience a unique twist on classic role-playing.

+- **Swissitize**: Master Swiss knowledge with ease.
+Prepare for naturalization with personalized flashcards.
+This is my first big project in Ruby, which I'm developing with the help of my friends from Ruby Monstas.

 ## 🌟 Upcoming Participation

-I'm getting ready to participate in the **2024 NASA Space Apps Challenge** in Zurich.
-It's an incredible opportunity to work on innovative projects and collaborate with other passionate individuals in the tech community.
+I'm getting ready to participate in:
+- **2024 NASA Space Apps Challenge** in Zurich
+- **#herHACK:** A female-led hackathon in Zurich

 ## 📈 GitHub Stats